 There are lots of specific formats you can use to kick off your discussion or to manage the entire discussion.
 Here are a few ideas I’ve used with success:

-- Traffic Light: Ask everyone to share how they’re feeling at that moment, “red, yellow, green”.
+- Traffic Light: Ask everyone to share how they’re feeling at that moment: Red, yellow, or green.

 And some creative ideas to make your call more fun and engaging:

 - Kick off with speed networking: if you have the extra time, you can use tools like Icebreaker where attendees can meet each other in short 1-1 video chats.
-A great way to meet individuals before joining the group session, just like you would at an in-person event.
+This is a great way to meet individuals before joining the group session, just like you would at an in-person event.